Cartel boss "El Mayo" Zambada Garcia pleads guilty to U.S. drug trafficking charges

 He is expected to be sentenced to prison on Jan.
 13, the AP reported.

+"El Mayo will spend the rest of his life behind bars.
+He will die in a US federal prison where he belongs," Attorney General Pam Bondi said Monday.
+"His guilty plea brings us one step closer to achieving our goal of elimination of the drug cartels and the transnational criminal organizations throughout this world that are flooding our country with drugs, human traffickers and homicides.
+Under President Trump's leadership, the Department of Justice is on the front lines of this fight."

-Zambada, 77, ran the Sinaloa cartel alongside Joaquin Guzman Loera, known as "El Chapo," until both men were arrested in July of 2024 at an airfield in El Paso, Texas.
+Zambada, 77, ran the Sinaloa cartel alongside Joaquin Guzman Lopez, known as "El Chapo," until both men were arrested.
+Zambada was arrested in July of 2024 at an airfield in El Paso, Texas.

 In addition to drug smuggling charges, Zambada is alleged to have employed thousands of people in Central and South America, plus Mexico and the United States, to ensure the Sinaloa drug product made it to America.
 Prosecutors also alleged that Zambada also employed hit men to kidnap or kill anyone who threatened the cartel's operations, which brought billions of dollars into the cartel.